citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ## Custom folders for SDMC and NAND Directories ([#5759](https://github.com/citra-emu/citra/pull/5759), [#6014](https://github.com/citra-emu/citra/pull/6014), [#6157](https://github.com/citra-emu/citra/pull/6157)) by [nieldm](https://github.com/nieldm), [SachinVin](https://github.com/SachinVin) and [vitor-k](https://github.com/vitor-k)

-Portability is something that has been important to Citra for a very long time.
-Alongside our installer build, we also offer loose builds of Citra for manual installation, allowing these to be installed anywhere on the device but still having the save files and alike saved to the default app data folder on your device.
-These manual builds can also be used to run Citra in a fully portable way.
-For example, if you need to transfer your entire Citra setup between devices using a storage medium such as a USB stick or an SD card, these fully portable builds are quite useful.

-However, there are some caveats with this.
-Sometimes, it just isn't practical to switch between different Citra builds over and over, for example if you just want to quickly switch the save file for ROM hacks or randomizations of a game.

-This is where custom SDMC and NAND directories come in.
-SDMC is the name of the emulated 3DS SD card in Citra and NAND is the emulated memory chip of the 3DS.
-These are needed as they contain all data about the 3DS games you are playing, including the save files!
-This addition allows you to switch between different save files and Citra setups on the fly, without having to set up and launch multiple portable builds.
+Citra stores the SDMC and NAND folders in a standard [user directory](https://citra-emu.org/wiki/user-directory/) location, which is typically located on the same drive as your operating system.
+The SDMC folder houses your installed games, updates, DLC, and save data, which can quickly accumulate and become large in size based on your game library.
+The NAND folder emulates the 3DS's memory chip and contains the system archives and shared fonts of the 3DS, which can be dumped from your own console.
+However, Citra has its own open-source implementation of these files that comes with every installation of Citra.

+Because the user directory is typically not changeable, users who have limited storage space on their primary drive can encounter issues.
+This PR solves this problem by allowing users to specify a custom location for the SDMC and NAND folders.
 Adding this was a big feat, with the assistance of multiple developers being called in.

 After the initial implementation by [nieldm](https://github.com/nieldm) came a slew of other issues, such as internal issues with the custom paths and every user being accidentally forced to use custom directories for SDMC and NAND!
 All of these issues were ironed out by the joint effort of our developers and we’re proud to say that custom directories for SDMC and NAND are here to stay!

 {{< figure src="customstorage.png"
     title="" >}}